Yinchuan–Xi'an high-speed railway

 Yinchuan–Xi'an high-speed railway, is a dual-track, electrified, high-speed rail line in Northwest China between Yinchuan and Xi'an.
+It is a branch of the Baotou (Yinchuan)–Hainan corridor, part of China's "Eight Vertical and Eight Horizontal" network.
 The line is the first railway to connect Qingyang to the Chinese railway network, and also the first railway to connect Ningxia and Yinchuan to the high-speed railway network.

 Construction

 Construction began in December 2015.
 The longest bridge on the line measures 1318 m, and the longest tunnel is 14251 m long.
 The first full-length test run was carried out in October 2020.
 The line opened on 26 December 2020 as planned.

 Route

 The line has 20 stations in Ningxia, Gansu and Shaanxi.

 Between Yinchuan and Wuzhong, the route is shared with the Yinchuan–Lanzhou high-speed railway.
 This section opened on December 19, 2019.